Notify me

 In 1972 the digital 7-segment LED display was added as a new system of watch functionality, with some degree of space-age aesthetic influence coming along with it.

-Even when a watch looks very different to most timepieces, and uses some different methods of functional engineering (like Devon Watches do), the underlying aesthetic influences are still mainly engineering for mass production, with minor influences from fine jewelry or other areas.
+Even when a watch looks very different to most timepieces, and uses some different methods of functional engineering (like Devon Watches do), the underlying aesthetic influences are still mainly engineering for mass production, with minor influences from fine jewellery (or occasionally other areas).

-By stark contrast, what might be called conceptual-art-jewelry (there are various overlapping and somewhat vague terms used in this field), is fundamentally about an individual artist exploring conceptual areas, and their own personal journey, creating unique individual pieces.
+By stark contrast with fine jewellery, what might be called conceptual-art-jewellery (there are various overlapping and somewhat vague terms used in this field), is fundamentally about an individual artist exploring conceptual areas, and their own personal journey, creating unique individual pieces.

-Here are some examples of what I call conceptual-art-jewelry:
+Here are some examples of what I call conceptual-art-jewellery:

-I’ve also written blog posts going into more detail on the history of watches and their aesthetic influences, and a blog post specifically on art jewelry and watchmaking, here.
+I’ve also written blog posts going into more detail on the history of watches and their aesthetic influences, a blog post specifically on art jewellery and watchmaking, here.

 You’ll read more about how UnconstrainedTime relates to these areas, below.